-- 5.1.1 All allegations of research misconduct will be treated seriously, and will be dealt with in accordance with the principles set out in the UK Research Integrity Office's Procedure for the Investigation of Misconduct in Research (2008). - 5.1.2 Allegations of misconduct in research must be provided in writing to the Director of Research.
-In cases where a potential conflict of interest has been identified or where the Director of Research is not available, the Deputy Vice Chancellor (Academic) will act as the nominated alternative. - 5.1.3 The written statement should provide details of the alleged misconduct, including related dates and an indication of the available evidence, if applicable.
-It should refer to the principles outlined in this code of practice, and explain how these have been contravened. - 5.1.4 The identity of the complainant will remain undisclosed during any investigation process, as much as is possible, in line with the University's Public Interest Disclosure Policy (Whistleblowing Policy) - 5.1.5 On receipt of a complaint, the Director of Research will inform the respondent in writing that an allegation has been made, the nature of these allegations, and outlining the investigation procedure.
+- 5.1.1 All allegations of research misconduct will be treated seriously, and will be dealt with in accordance with the principles set out in the UK Research Integrity Office's Procedure for the Investigation of Misconduct in Research (2023). - 5.1.2 Allegations of misconduct in research must be provided in writing, to the Head of Research and Knowledge Exchange.
+In cases where a potential conflict of interest has been identified or where the Head of Research and Knowledge Exchange is not available, the Pro-Vice Chancellor for Research and Knowledge Exchange or delegate will act as the nominated alternative. - 5.1.3 The written statement should provide details of the alleged misconduct, including related dates and an indication of the available evidence, if applicable.
+It should refer to the principles outlined in this CoP, and explain how these have been contravened. - 5.1.4 The identity of the complainant(s) will remain undisclosed during any investigation process, as much as is possible, in line with the University's Public Interest Disclosure (Whistleblowing) Policy. - 5.1.5 On receipt of a complaint, the Head of Research and Knowledge Exchange will inform the respondent in writing that an allegation has been made, the nature of these allegations, and outlining the investigation procedure.
 The respondent will have ten working days to provide a written response to explain any inconsistencies or irregularities in conduct.

-- 5.1.6 The Director of Research will review the allegations, and take any immediate appropriate action if required to prevent further risk or harm to staff, participants or other persons, suffering to animals or negative environmental consequences.
+- 5.1.6 The Head of Research and Knowledge Exchange will review the allegations and take any immediate appropriate action if required to prevent further risk or harm to staff, participants or other persons, suffering to animals or negative environmental consequences.
 This may take place to mitigate, for example, potential or actual danger or illegal activity.
 Such actions may also be taken to ensure that the allegation can be investigated properly.
 If any such action is required, it will be made clear to all parties that this does not constitute disciplinary action. - 5.1.7 These initial steps include notification of legal or regulatory authorities, if appropriate.
 Where this triggers an investigation by an external body, this will usually supersede the internal process for dealing with allegations of research conduct. - 5.1.8 Where the individual's primary employment is not with the University (e.g. secondment or honorary contracts), the individual's primary employer will be notified of the allegation.
 Such communication should clearly state that the allegations are as yet unproven and confidential in nature. - 5.1.9 Any allegations will be considered with reference to the guidance for good research conduct outlined in this Code.
 If allegations do not fall within the remit of this code, the complainant will be notified in writing as to the reasons why the complaint cannot be considered through this process.
 In such cases, the complainant will be advised to follow the University's Grievance Policy, or other relevant process.